Numax SFL618 Pneumatic Flooring Stapler/Nailer Review

 Versatile

 You cannot use a flooring nailer to do other nailing work like framing or siding.
-On top of that, if you buy a floor nailer that can only do a single job, your investment would not be worth it.
+On top of that, if you buy a floor nailer that can only do a single job, your investment will not be worth it.
 Instead, if you have a hardwood flooring nailer that can fasten different kinds and thicknesses of floorboards, it is always better.

 With NuMax 3 in 1 flooring nailer, nails can be driven into a wide variety of different thickness floorboards starting from Oak to Maple or Hickory.
 What you have to do is change their interchangeable base plates.
 It comes with two base plates for 1/2 inch and 3/4 inch thick flooring.

-Not only does it help you to drive cleats or staples tightly, but it also helps protect your finish flooring surfaces thanks to its no-mar feature.
 This is also the right choice for DIYers to achieve skilled results undertaking home renovation and maintenance tasks as well as construction workers on the job site.

 Construction And Materials